-We are dedicated to providing the latest information on medicinal cannabis healthcare and how it can help certain conditions.
+We are dedicated to providing the latest information on medicinal cannabis healthcare and its effects on certain conditions.

 Table of Contents

-While stigma associated with marijuana and weed continues to be prevalent in some sectors there is now enough scientific evidence supporting the use of medical cannabis that this once-maligned plant is no longer treated with such contempt or disapproval.
+While stigma associated with marijuana and weed continues to be prevalent in some sectors, there is now enough scientific evidence showing possible benefits of medicinal cannabis.

 What is medicinal cannabis?

-Medicinal cannabis, sometimes referred to as medical marijuana, is the medical application of pharmaceutical-grade cannabis products.
+Medicinal cannabis, sometimes referred to as medical cannabis or medical marijuana, is the medical application of pharmaceutical-grade cannabis products regulated by Australia’s TGA.
 Cannabis plant species contain more than 100 different cannabinoids, many with medicinal actions not yet discovered.
 The two primary cannabinoids utilized for medical cannabis patients are delta-9 tetrahydrocannabinol (THC) and cannabidiol (CBD).

-These two cannabinoids act on the human body in different ways providing management of symptoms and potentially disease progression for a variety of different illnesses.
+These two cannabinoids act on the human body in different ways potentially providing management of symptoms for a variety of different illnesses.

 THC is the cannabinoid responsible for the psychoactive effects typically associated with cannabis.
-In medical cannabis formulations, THC is postulated to be responsible for pain reduction, appetite stimulation, nausea relief, reduction in muscle spasm and a number of other actions
+In medical cannabis formulations, THC has the potential to have therapeutic impact on pain reduction, appetite stimulation, nausea relief, reduction in muscle spasm and a number of other actions.

 CBD is a non-psychoactive compound, meaning it won’t initiate feelings of euphoria or get patients ‘high’.
-CBD is indicated for a number of conditions and symptoms including anxiety, insomnia, pain and inflammation to name a few.
-It is often a preferred treatment option for medical cannabis patients in Australia due to its well-documented safety profile and minimal side effects.
+CBD has been approved by the TGA for access under the SASB scheme for a number of conditions and symptoms including anxiety, insomnia, pain and inflammation to name a few.
+Doctors generally start with this treatment option for medical cannabis patients in Australia due to its well-documented safety profile and minimal side effects.

 Is medicinal cannabis safe for use?